Aggie05/alx-system_engineering-devops/0x00-shell_basics/README.md

-Write a script that sets permission to the file hello
+write a script that set the mode of the file hello